VoiNetwork/voi-swarm/docs/installation/system-requirements.md

 !!! note
     As a node runner, and to **avoid surprises**, it's important that you are aware of the costs and the terms of service of the provider you choose.

+### Data Center Location

+When choosing a host,
+consider the location of the data center that you will be using and whether there is [relay node capacity](https://g.testnet.voi.nodly.io/d/b315a644-1dfa-47cc-ae1e-8cf4f80a72d1/voi-master-dashboard?orgId=1&refresh=10s) available nearby in the network.
+Your node will benefit from low latency and high availability if it is located close to a relay node.